 So you should make a couple of initial or conceptual sketches at this stage.

-So you need to be mindfulness of this.
-You may not get it at first try but will need to work on it till it’s perfect.
+So you need to be mindful of this.
+You may not get it on the first try but will need to work on it till it’s perfect.

 Here you will articulate the spatial relationship within your design which could be in the form of a bubble diagram.